Tennis-Halep won't let it go now in French Open final -Evert

-PARIS, June 9 Simona Halep has the French Open title in her grasp and will "not let it go" now, according to claycourt great Chris Evert.
+PARIS, June 9 (Reuters) - Simona Halep has the French Open title in her grasp and will "not let it go" now, according to claycourt great Chris Evert.

 The 25-year-old, who arrived as world number four but can top the WTA rankings if she beats unseeded Jelena Ostapenko in Saturday's showpiece, was the pick of seven-time champion Evert before the tournament and nothing has altered her view.